Home > Profiling Tasks > Custom Profiling

 Memory Profiling

-object lifecycle is the same as in the Analyze Memory Usage command.
+The basic choice between recording only object creation and the entire object lifecycle is the same as in the Analyze Memory Usage command.
+Additionally, the following options are available:

 - Stack sampling depth: full or limited